NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``AD00422`` -- FUEL OIL NO.2:

-    W009: Distillation fraction recovered is missing or invalid

-``AD00423`` -- FUEL OIL NO.2:

-    W009: Distillation fraction recovered is missing or invalid

 ``AD00424`` -- FUEL OIL NO.2:

     W009: Distillation fraction recovered is missing or invalid